 4. Understand the reasons why your fear of a terrorist attack is out of proportion to the risk.

 There are psychological reasons why we are more afraid of terrorist attacks than logic would dictate.
-We’re more afraid of risks that are new and unfamiliar than of those we’ve lived with for a long time (e.g., heart disease, which kills one in 467 Americans annually).
+We’re more afraid of risks that are new and unfamiliar than of those we’ve lived with for a long time (e.g., heart disease, which accounts for one in every four deaths in America each year).
 We’re more afraid of risks that kill us in particularly gruesome ways—say, a plane crash, a shark attack, or the Ebola virus—than in mundane ways.
 We’re less afraid of risks we feel we have some control over, such as skiing and driving, even if it’s only the illusion of control.
 (Most people think their driving is safer than it actually is.
-We’re all one text away from death on the road.)
+We’re all one text message away from death on the road.)
 We’re more afraid of human-made dangers than of those with natural causes, such as solar radiation or earthquakes.
 We’re more afraid of risks that are highly publicized, especially on television, and those that involve spectacular events.
 One incident with multiple deaths has a much greater impact than many incidents each involving a single death.
 That is one reason why we fear plane crashes more than car crashes (even though the latter are far more likely).

 5. Don’t focus so much on unlikely risks that you ignore common risks that are far more likely to hurt you.